DanielOkhman/CNC-Machine-Design-Build/README.md

 ## Objective

-The objective of this project is to design and build a functional CNC motion platform from the ground up in order to deepen my understanding of motion control systems, electromechanical integration, and computer-controlled manufacturing.
+The objective of this project is to design and build a functional CNC machine in order to deepen my understanding of motion control systems, electromechanical integration, and computer-controlled manufacturing.

-Rather than purchasing a prebuilt kit, I chose to engineer the system myself — configuring stepper motors, tuning GRBL parameters, assembling the mechanical frame, and validating smooth, repeatable motion.
-The long-term goal is to integrate a spindle and transition from motion validation to precision material cutting.
+Rather than purchasing a prebuilt kit, I chose to engineer the system myself — configuring stepper motors, looking into GRBL parameters, assembling the mechanical frame, and validating smooth, repeatable motion.
+The long-term goal is to integrate a spindle and transition from simply motion to precision cutting.

 ---

-> A scratch-built CNC motion platform using stepper motors and an Arduino + motor shield running GRBL.
-> Current milestone: **reliable, smooth X/Y motion + homing/limits (if installed)**.
-Next milestone: **spindle + mount + first cuts**.

 **Status:** Smooth motion, jogging, consistent travel, repeatable positioning **Next:** Spindle + mount, cable management/drag chain, first test cuts